jshamble/VeevaRecipe/README.md

     Given a set of ingredients,
     prints the recipes that contain that set of ingredietns, also prints the missing ingredients.

-    printRecipesThatContainIngredients Recipes onlyneed to contain one of the ingredients in the user provided ingreidients lsit instead of all)
+    printRecipesThatContainIngredients Recipes onlyneed to contain one of the ingredients in the user provided ingreidients list instead of all)

     printRecipesThatContainALLIngredients Recipes must have ALL of the ingredients.